oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

                     exclude: true
 ```

-Here is an example how the nested association looks in JSON.API:
+Here is an example of how the nested association looks in JSON.API:

 ```json
 {